Road Network Guided Fine-Grained Urban Traffic Flow Inference: Experiments

 We evaluate the performance of these variants on three datasets and summarize the results in Table \ref{tab:variants}.
 Only using the local information of coarse-grained maps, the baseline Short-Net obtains a MAPE 23.94\% on XiAn, 20.44\% on ChengDu, and 18.00\% on TaxiBJ-P1, ranking last among all variants.
 We observe that the performance of Short-Net is very close to that of the model UrbanFM, since they adopt similar network architectures, i.e., stacked residual blocks.
 When incorporating the road network as prior knowledge, the variant Short+Road-Net obtains obvious performance improvements on all evaluation metrics.
 For example, the MAPE is decreased to 22.65\% on XiAn, 19.41\% on ChengDu, and 17.50\% on TaxiBJ-P1.
 These improvements are mainly attributed to the fact that the road network map provides a wealth of information about the spatial distribution of traffic flows.
-Further, the variant Short+Long+Road-Net achieves very competitive MAPE, i.e., 21.72\% on XiAn, 18.71\% on ChengDu, and 16.98\% on TaxiBJ-P1, when introducing the road network into transformer for global inference.
+Further, the variant Road-Short+Long-Net achieves very competitive MAPE, i.e., 21.72\% on XiAn, 18.71\% on ChengDu, and 16.98\% on TaxiBJ-P1, when introducing the road network into transformer for global inference.
 As verified in section \ref{sec:transformer_expe}, our road-aware global inference is much better than the original global inference \cite{carion2020end}.
-Thus, we can conclude that performing short-range inference and long-range inference with road network prior is more effective for fine-grained traffic flow generation.

-Finally, when incorporating external factors, the variant Short+Long+Road+External-Net can achieve the best results on all datasets.
+Thus, we can conclude that performing short-range inference and long-range inference with road network prior is more effective for fine-grained traffic flow inference.
+Finally, when incorporating external factors, the variant Road+Short+Long+External-Net can achieve the best results on all datasets.
 For example, the MAPE is reduced to 21.38\% on XiAn, 18.65\% on ChengDu, and 16.83\% on TaxiBJ-P1.
 Thus we can conclude that the external factor modeling is meaningful for fine-grained traffic flow inference, although the improvements are relatively slight \cite{liang2019urbanfm}.

+Finally, we verify the necessity of the road network modeling module by comparing the performance of the fourth and fifth variants in Table \ref{tab:variants}.
+We observed that the variant ConcatRoad+Short+Long+External-Net, which removes the road network modeling module and directly concatenates the road network map as input, exhibits performance degradation on all metrics when compared to our full model.
+This highlights the importance of utilizing a specialized module to capture the prior knowledge of the road network.